 Stanley C. Horton is a director and President and Chief Operating Officer of our general partner.
 Mr. Horton is President and Chief Operating Officer of Cheniere.
 He has over 30 years of experience in the natural gas and energy industry.
 From November 2004 to April 2005, when he joined Cheniere, Mr. Horton served as President and Chief Operating Officer of Panhandle Energy, an owner and operator of 18,000 miles of interstate pipelines and the Lake Charles LNG receiving terminal.
 From June 2003 until November 2004, he was President and Chief Executive Officer of CrossCountry Energy, which holds interests in and operates natural gas pipeline businesses.
 From 1997 to June 2003, Mr. Horton was Chairman and Chief Executive Officer of Enron Transportation Services which had responsibility for all of Enron's North American interstate natural gas pipeline and transmission line companies.
-Mr. Horton was Chairman and Chief Executive Officer of 2002.
-Mr. Horton currently serves on the Board of Directors for the bankruptcy filings of those entities in October 2002.
-Mr. Horton currently serves on the Board of Directors (2002).
+Mr. Horton was Chairman and Chief Executive Officer of EOTT Energy Corp., the general partner of EOTT Energy Partners, L.P., prior to the bankruptcy filings of those entities in October 2002.
+Mr. Horton currently serves on the Board of Directors for the Interstate Natural Gas Association of America and was its Chairman in 2001.
+He also has chaired the Gas Industry Standards Board (2000) and the Natural Gas Council (2002).
 He previously served on the Board of Directors of Portland General Electric, an electric utility, and the Board of Directors of Elektro Eletricidade e Serviços S.A., a local electricity distribution company in Sao Paolo, Brazil.
 Mr. Horton received a B.S. in finance from the University of Florida and an M.S. in management from Rollins College.